-This is the website for the research and teaching lab of Dr. Laurie Richmond, an Assistant Professor in Environmental Science & Management at Humboldt State University.
+This is the website for the research and teaching lab of Dr. Laurie Richmond, an Associate Professor in Environmental Science & Management at Humboldt State University.

 The lab consists of a community of graduate students, undergraduates, academic colleagues, and community collaborators who work on projects related to the human dimensions of natural resources with an emphasis on marine and coastal resilience.
 The lab provides a space for open dialogue where we can all learn from one another.
 We strive to produce academically rigorous work that is community-driven and can be applied to management.
 We also have fun.
 We listen to and engage with our communities of study — highlighting the importance of sense of place, stories, and even humor to questions of environmental planning and management.

 The Region: Northern California

 If you think that San Francisco is Northern California, you are wrong!
 We’re located in Humboldt County, a semi-rural area on the coast five hours north of San Francisco (see the H on the map).
 Cal Poly Humboldt sits in the northwestern portion of Wiyot ancestral territory.
 Our lab respectfully acknowledges the Wiyot people and other Tribal communities on the North Coast and in the northern California region.
 This area has a unique cultural and natural history and provides a great setting for research on the human dimensions of natural resources and marine and coastal resilience.
 We are next to Wigi or Humboldt Bay which is facing the highest rate of sea level rise in California and has begun planning for adaptation.
 Our coastal region is home to five major commercial fishing ports and numerous recreational, charter, and customary marine fisheries.
 In addition, our rivers and lakes contain important and often contentious commercial, recreational, and Tribal fisheries.
 We are next to Humboldt Bay which is the largest producer of oysters in California and the region is growing in other parts of the aquaculture sector.
 There have been conversations about developing offshore renewable energy projects in the area, projects such as these can have numerous socioeconomic implications.

 Facilities: Our Lab